TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

   *__weakref__* unless they also define *__slots__* (which should only contain names of any *additional* slots).

-* If a class defines a slot also defined in a base class, the instance variable defined by the base class slot is inaccessible (except by retrieving its descriptor directly from the base class).
+* If a kundi defines a slot also defined in a base class, the instance variable defined by the base kundi slot is inaccessible (except by retrieving its descriptor directly kutoka the base class).
 This renders the meaning of the program undefined.
 In the future, a check may be added to prevent this.

-* Nonempty *__slots__* does not work for classes derived from "variable-length" built-in types such as :class:`int`, :class:`bytes` and :class:`tuple`.
+* Nonempty *__slots__* does not work for classes derived kutoka "variable-length" built-in types such as :class:`int`, :class:`bytes` and :class:`tuple`.

 * Any non-string iterable may be assigned to *__slots__*.
 Mappings may also be